yieldprotocol/docs-v2/faq.md

 ### Why Yield Protocol?

-The goal of the Yield Protocol is to bring fixed-term, fixed-rate borrowing and lending to decentralized finance.
-Today most of the popular decentralized finance protocols are floating-rate.
-While floating-rate lending/borrowing is a powerful tool, it comes with significant drawbacks.
-Decentralized finance has several use cases that can be greatly improved with fixed-rate, fixed-term borrowing, and lending.
+The goal of the Yield Protocol is to make fixed-rate borrowing and lending a fundamental part of decentralized finance.
+We believe that fixed-rate is essential to make it possible for defi to onboard its first billion users.

 ### What differentiates Yield Protocol from other lending protocols?

 Yield pioneered fixed-rate, fixed-term borrowing and lending.
+In our [whitepaper](https://yield.is/Yield.pdf), we were the first to show how fixed-rate, fixed-term borrowing and lending can be achieved by tokenizing loans that are analogous to zero-coupon bonds.
+We were also the first to create an automated market maker for tokenized loans in our [YieldSpace paper](https://yield.is/YieldSpace.pdf).

 ### Wen Token?

 Yield does not currently have a token, nor are there plans to release one.
-As a team, we believe in decentralization and building towards community control of the protocol.
+As a founding team, we believe in decentralization and building towards community control of the protocol.
 Right now, we believe that is best served by building, and growing community involvement.
+Long term we expect Yield Protocol to be community-owned and community controlled through a process of progressive decentralization.

 ### What are fyTokens?